maciejjerzyantosiak/ReplyExercise/README.md

 # Reply Exercise - recruitment project
 ## Introduction
-Welcome to the Reply recruitment project, dedicated to automation testing with a focus on ensuring the flawless operation of CRM System Web applications.
+Welcome to the Reply recruitment project, dedicated to automation testing with a focus on ensuring the flawless operation of CRM System Web application.

 # Running the Project locally on windows
 ## Prerequisites: